LEXam: Benchmarking Legal Reasoning on 340 Law Exams: Introduction

 \section{Introduction}

 Legal reasoning is a critical frontier for large language models (LLMs) specifically and artificial intelligence (AI) at large, requiring specialized domain knowledge and advanced reasoning abilities such as precedent interpretation, statutory analysis, and legal inference.
 Despite progress in general reasoning, legal reasoning remains difficult and under-assessed in NLP research.
-Moreover, the legal domain is inherently high-stakes and a failure to thoroughly examine the capabilities and limitations of models could lead to serious real-world consequences \cite{kleinberg2018human, medvedeva2023legal,mahari2023law}.
-As LLMs are used increasingly for various legal tasks, such as legal judgment prediction \cite{wang2024legalreasoner, shui2023comprehensive, jiang2023legal, deng2023syllogistic}, legal summarization \citep{bauer2023legal,ash2024translating}, legal interpretation \cite{savelka2023explaining, engel2024asking, dugac2025classifying, luo2025automating}, legal case retrieval \cite{ma2024leveraging, zhou2023boosting,mahari_lepard_2024}, legal argument classification \cite{thalken2023modeling, chlapanis2024lar}, and contract drafting \cite{lam2023applying}, it is imperative to assess and understand their capabilities and limitations.
-A recent U.S. case, in which an attorney filed an LLM-generated brief citing fabricated cases \cite{cnbc2023aifiling}, highlights the risks of undetected model errors and the need for robust evaluation.
+Moreover, the legal domain is inherently high-stakes and a failure to thoroughly examine the capabilities and limitations of models could lead to serious real-world consequences \citep{kleinberg2018human, medvedeva2023legal,mahari2023law}.
+As LLMs are used increasingly for various legal tasks, such as legal judgment prediction \citep{wang2024legalreasoner, shui2023comprehensive, jiang2023legal, deng2023syllogistic}, legal summarization \citep{bauer2023legal,ash2024translating}, legal interpretation \citep{savelka2023explaining, engel2024asking, dugac2025classifying, luo2025automating}, legal case retrieval \citep{ma2024leveraging, zhou2023boosting,mahari_lepard_2024}, legal argument classification \citep{thalken2023modeling, chlapanis2024lar}, and contract drafting \citep{lam2023applying}, it is imperative to assess and understand their capabilities and limitations.